audioscavenger/BiasBuster/README.md

 ### KJZZ schedule: KJZZ-schedule.json
 This schedule comes from their official website at https://kjzz.org/kjzz-print-schedule

-The structure is pretty simple, and simply lists by hour and by Day, what the program name is:
+The structure is pretty simple, and simply lists by hour then by Day, the title of the program/segment/show:
 ```
 {
   "00:00": {